skushagra/bashiniAPI/readme.md

 This API allows users to translate text from one Indian language to another using the Bashini Neural Machine Translation and open-source Bashini API's.

+## API URL

+A live version of this API is hosted on [https://bashiniapi-production.up.railway.app/](https://bashiniapi-production.up.railway.app/)

 ## Endpoints

 - Welcome message: `/`